abrennec/tbag_2021/readme.md

 ## Evaluation and Grading

-In order to **pass the course**, you need to collect 50/100 points.
+In order to **pass the course**, you need to participate in the two term projects at least.
 All solutions have to be submitted to GitHub to be considered for an evaluation.

 For CTech students there will be a **grade**.
-The grade will be based on the points collected for the term projects and the final exercise.
+The grade will be based on the grades received for the term projects and the final exercise.

 ### Grading Breakdown <!-- omit in toc -->

-The grade is derived from the collected points:

-* 10 pts - Homework assignments & quality of work
+* 10 pts - Excellent work
-  * (~2 time hrs for lecture recap and homework assignments)
 * 40 pts - Term projects
   * 20 pts Audio project (due 30 Nov, scope: 1 working day, time hours)
   * 20 pts Graphics project (due 1 Feb, scope: 1 working day)
 * 50 pts - Final exercise (due end of winter term, scope 2-3 working days, time hours)

-Bonus points can be awarded for excellent work or additional tasks.
+Extra points can be awarded for excellent work or additional tasks.

 ### Grading criteria <!-- omit in toc -->